prebid/prebid.github.io/dev-docs/show-prebid-ads-on-amp-pages.md

 <div class="bs-docs-section" markdown="1">

-# Show Prebid Ads on AMP Pages
+# Prebid AMP Implementation Guide
 {: .no_toc}

 This page has instructions for showing ads on AMP pages using Prebid.js.